Staying safe and healthy

 - You needn’t worry about joining a gym or donning the lycra and sweat bands!
-Everyday chores such as washing up, and hovering all count as physical activity.
+Everyday chores such as washing up, and hoovering all count as physical activity.

-- Keeping active can lift your mood and increase your energy levels.
+- Keeping active can lift your mood as well as boosting your energy levels.

 - While you may not feel like it at the time, try to do little and often.